-To identify phenotypes, LCA was applied to a set of variables measured in the sample of 319 children during the first two surveys.
-LCA assumes that the population is composed of subpopulations (latent classes), each having its distinctive distribution of the included variables [10].
+To identify phenotypes, LCA was applied to a set of variables measured on the sample of 319 children during the first two surveys.
+LCA assumes that the population is composed of subpopulations (latent classes), each having its distinctive distribution of the included variables [11].
 If these variables represent disease manifestations the latent classes can be interpreted as clinical phenotypes.
-Application of LCA involves some prior decisions: 1) the variables, and 2) the number of latent classes to be included in the model.
-When choosing which variables to include, there has to be a balance between using all potentially relevant information and the need to limit the number of parameters in the model.
+Application of LCA involves some prior decisions: (a) choosing the variables and (b) the number of latent classes to be included in the model.
+When choosing which variables to include there has to be a balance between using all potentially relevant information and the need to limit the number of parameters in the model.
 In the present study all parent-reported symptom data relating to cough and wheeze from the first two surveys and all measurements of atopy, lung function and bronchial responsiveness were considered for inclusion.
-Multiple correspondence analysis [22] was then used to make a narrower selection.
-In addition, the variables age and sex were included (tables 1 and 2).
+Multiple correspondence analysis [23] was then used to make a narrower selection.
+In addition we included the variables age and sex (for a list of all included variables see tables 1 and 2).
 In order to choose the appropriate number of latent classes the model was repeatedly fitted with the number of classes increasing stepwise from 1 (model 1) to 7 (model 7).
-These models were then compared using bootstrapped pvalues for the likelihood ratio (LR) test and the Bayesian information criterion (BIC) [10].
+These models were then compared using bootstrapped p-values for the likelihood ratio test and the Bayesian information criterion [11].
 The model was fitted by maximum likelihood estimation using Multimix, a Fortran program designed to fit latent class models including both continuous and categorical variables [24].
-The variables FEV0.5 and log-transformed PC20-Ptc,O2 [23] were treated as continuous with a normal distribution and all other variables as categorical.
-The program was adapted to deal with missing data [25] and conditional questions, such as questions on shortness of breath or seasonality of symptoms, which were
+The variables FEV{0.5} and log transformed tc-PO2 [25] were treated as continuous with a normal distribution and all other variables as categorical.
+We adapted the program to deal with missing data [26] and conditional questions (such as questions on shortness of breath, or seasonality of symptoms which were asked only to those children reporting wheeze ever).
+For more details on the modelling approach see the online supplementary material.
+LCA allows computing the probability of belonging to a particular phenotype given the observed features of a subject.
+As is common practice in LCA [11], each child in the sample was assigned to the phenotype for which it had the highest membership probability.
+We refer to groups of children assigned in this way to different phenotypes as "phenotype clusters".
+Two-sided Fisher's exact tests were used to test associations between phenotype clusters and prognostic endpoints.
+These were computed using Stata statistical software (version 8.2, STATA Corporation, College Station, TX).
+A Bonferroni-corrected significance level was used to account for multiple pair-wise testing.